 Kashanis have many retreats when they want to escape the heat.
 Two of the favorites are Qamsar and Niasar, villages that lie in the proximity of Kashan.
 Unlike Abyaneh, Qamsar and Niasar are less-known with the foreigners.
 The best time to visit these two villages is in spring when the rose fields of Qamsar have just bloomed, and the waterfall in Niasar has the most water.

 The underground city of Nushabad, Oyui

 Very close to Kashan, there is a small town called Nushabad.
 About ten years ago, an oblivious resident was digging for sewage ditch when he realized that the ground under his feet was empty.
-This is how then found out about the entirely unknown underground city of Nushabad.
-Now a major tourist Kashan attraction, the tunnels inside the underground city, are so narrow that you have to leave your backpack at the entrance.
+This is how they found out about the entirely unknown underground city of Nushabad.
+Now the major tourist Kashan attraction, the tunnels inside the underground city, are so narrow that you have to leave your backpack at the entrance.